PoCInnovation/Workshops/p2p/6.Create_a_proxy/README.md

   - `implem`, which is an address.
     - This variable will store the address of the implementation contract.
 - Add the contract constructor in the `ProxyV1` contract.
-  - In it, initialize the `implementation` variable with the address of the implementation contract.
+  - In it, initialize the `implem` variable with the address of the implementation contract.
 - Add the `receive` function which is external payable.
   - This function will be used to receive Ether sent to the contract.
   - You can leave it empty for now, we just need to have it in the contract.